Skip to footer content

 What Advanced PDF Features Are Available for Complex Reports?

-Professional PDF documents often require additional elements beyond basic content.
-IronPDF provides methods to improve your PDF documents with headers, footers, and watermarks.
-The headers and footers API offers complete control over document presentation:
+Professional PDF documents often require headers, footers, and interactive form fields beyond basic content.
+IronPDF provides methods to add headers and footers and watermarks.
+The headers and footers API provides complete control over document presentation:

 var renderer = new ChromePdfRenderer();